lighterio/lighter-run/README.md

 **cleanTime**<br>
 Length of time that a process must be running before it's considered to have started cleanly.

+**ignore**<br>
+File patterns in which changes should be ignored.

 **live**<br>
-File patterns that can be modified without causing the process to be restarted.
+File patterns that can be live-reloaded instead of restarting the process.

+**watchDirs**<br>
+Absolute paths for directories that should be watched.
+(Defaults to the current working directory).

 ## More on lighter-run...